-Our board of directors held four meetings in 2013, and our independent directors met in executive session four times during 2013.
-During 2013, each of our directors attended at least 75% of all meetings of the board of directors and independent executive sessions and each of our directors attended over 80% of all committee meetings that each such director was required to attend.
-Our Corporate Governance Guidelines require that the board of directors hold at least four meetings during 2014, and that our independent directors meet in executive session regularly in 2014.
-For more information regarding the role and structure of our board of directors refer to the "Corporate Governance" section included herein.
+Our board of directors held six meetings in 2014, and our independent directors met in executive session six times in 2014.
+During 2014, each of our directors attended at least 75% of all meetings of the board of directors and independent executive sessions and each of our directors attended at least 75% of all committee meetings that each such director was required to attend.
+Our Corporate Governance Guidelines require that the board of directors hold at least four meetings during 2015, and that our independent directors meet in executive session regularly in 2015.
+For more information regarding the role and structure of our board of directors, refer to the "Corporate Governance" section included herein.